-Delaware now has 14 permitted artificial reef sites in Delaware Bay and along the Atlantic Coast.
+Delaware has 14 permitted artificial reef sites in Delaware Bay and along the Atlantic Coast.
 Development of these sites began in 1995 and has aggressively continued into the present with new reef structure added as quickly as the artificial reef program can get its collective claws around suitable material.
-This includes anything old and afloat that will sink after it's been cleaned up, and anything cleanly discarded that can be resurrected as reef material once it goes down to the ocean floor.
+This includes anything old and afloat that will sink after it's been cleaned up environmentally for reefing, and anything cleanly discarded that can be resurrected as reef material once it goes down to the ocean floor.
 In short, the Delaware Reef Program is one part of a comprehensive fisheries management effort and is designed to enhance fisheries habitat, benefit structure-oriented fish and provide fishing opportunities for anglers.
 Over the long haul, artificial reefs are seen as a salvation for depleted or endangered fisheries.

 Artificial reef construction is especially important in the Mid-Atlantic region, where near shore bottom is usually featureless sand or mud.
 We have neither the natural rocky outcrops common in New England or the coral reefs of our Southeastern Atlantic Coast.